YasserHassan03/RISCV-CPU/personal statements/Yasser.md

 ```verilog
  assign PCSrcE = (BranchE & (funct3MSBE ^ (funct3LSBE ^ ZeroE))) || JumpE;
 ```
-Kishok talks more about this in his readme.
+Kishok talks more about this in his personal statement.

 ## Reflection